 With the Retweets lookup endpoint, you can retrieve a list of accounts that have Retweeted a Tweet.
 For this endpoint, pagination tokens will be provided for paging through large sets of results in batches of up to 100 users.

 The manage Retweets endpoints enable you to Retweet or undo a Retweet of a specified Tweet on behalf of an authenticated account.
 For this endpoint group, there are two methods available POST and DELETE.
 The POST method allows you to Retweet a Tweet, and the DELETE method will enable you to undo a Retweet of a given Tweet.

-Since you are making requests on behalf of a user, you must authenticate these endpoints with OAuth 1.0a User Context and use the Access Tokens associated with the user, which can be generated using the 3-legged OAuth flow.
+Since you are making requests on behalf of a user, you must authenticate these endpoints with either OAuth 1.0a User Context or OAuth 2.0 Authorization Code with PKCE, and utilize the user Access Tokens associated with the user you are making the request on behalf of.
+You can generate this user Access Token using the 3-legged OAuth flow (OAuth 1.0a) or using the Authorization Code with PKCE grant flow (OAuth 2.0).
 You can Retweet a Tweet from your account or an account of an authenticated user.
 With both endpoints, there is a user rate limit of 50 requests per 15 minutes per endpoint.